Skip to main content

 Example AgentFlow

-A minimal math agent that solves a problem in one turn:
+A minimal math agent that solves a problem in one turn (see cookbooks/math/math_flow.py for the runnable, async version that ships in the repo):

 from rllm.types import Episode, Trajectory, Step